 Plus, Airbnb lets you retain full control over the availability, pricing, guest interactions, and house rules for your listing.

-19. Neighbor Storage
+16. Neighbor Storage

 Neighbors was founded in 2017 with a pretty cool premise, renting out your space for storage.
 With Neighbor, you can rent out any space from a garage, basement, or backyard to a patch of your driveway.

-The app is appealing because it offers safe, convenient storage to renters at a more affordable rate than professional storage facilities.
-And it lets hosts make money on their unused space without lifting a finger.
+The app is appealing because it offers safe, convenient storage to renters at a more affordable rate than professional storage facilities and it lets hosts make money on their unused space without lifting a finger.

-20. Turo
+17. Turo

 Is your car sitting and collecting dust in the driveway?
 Put it to use and bring in some extra cash with Turo, a leading car-sharing marketplace that lets you rent your vehicle to other users.